davidyap7/admin/notifications.md

 Sign up to get notified about your {{site.data.keyword.Bluemix_notm}} account spending limits and  maintenance updates to the Public regions of the {{site.data.keyword.Bluemix_notm}} platform.
 Spending notifications are available only for Pay-As-You-Go and Subscription account owners.
 {:shortdesc}

 You can set email notifications for {{site.data.keyword.Bluemix_notm}} incidents and planned maintenance, and you can set spending notifications that alert you when your account is close to the spending threshold that you specified.
-Go to **Manage > Account > Notifications** to set different notification types for your account.
+Go to **Manage > Account > Platform Notifications** to set different notification types for your account.

 ## Setting platform notifications
 {: #platform}

-From the console menu bar, click **Manage > Account > Notifications > Platform Notifications** to set email notifications for {{site.data.keyword.Bluemix_notm}} incidents and planned maintenance.
+From the console menu bar, click **Manage > Account > Platform Notifications** to set email notifications for {{site.data.keyword.Bluemix_notm}} incidents and planned maintenance.
 You can select or clear each option to enable or disable the email notifications.

 ## Setting spending notifications
 {: #spending}